 Via Mobitrix Perfix

 Mobitrix Perfix is a professional iOS repair software tool, specially designed to fix various iOS system problems for iPhones, iPads, and iPods.
 Compared to iTunes and other tools, it is much easier to use, requiring only a few clicks and no tech knowledge.
-It can fix many severe crashes that iTunes cannot fix in only 30 minutes.
+It can fix many severe crashes that iTunes cannot fix in only 20 minutes.
+And it fully supports iPhone 5s to iPhone 15 and iOS 17 and earlier versions.

 Here is how to use Mobitrix Perfix to fix your iPhone displaying a black screen with a spinning wheel: